- Third Form

 WHAT CONSTITUTES AN APPLICATION?

 Not all schools require all of the following, but generally a complete application is made up of all or most of the following: an application form, a transcript, official test scores, one or more essays and/or short answers, application fee (most schools accept online credit card payment), counselor and teacher recommendations, a secondary school report, and a school profile.
-If applicable, you will be required to submit an explanation of any disciplinary action, including verification by your counselor.
+If applicable, you might be required to submit an explanation of any disciplinary action, including verification by your counselor.
 Recruited athletes and students applying to visual or performing arts programs may need to send additional information.

 WHAT DOES EACH SCHOOL REQUIRE?